-WIC provides healthy foods for kids up to five years old and pregnant women.
+WIC provides healthy foods for pregnant women and kids up to five years old.
 WIC also offers nutrition education and breastfeeding support.
 Over half of all babies born in Washtenaw County participate in WIC!

 WIC is for families with low or moderate incomes.
 View the income guidelines (PDF).

 Beginning November 2021, WIC will be transitioning from Enfamil to Similac infant formula.

 WIC food packages provide foods designed to meet the special nutritional needs of low-income pregnant, breastfeeding, non-breastfeeding postpartum women, infants and children up to five years of age who are at nutritional risk.

 - Infant and toddler feeding

 - Prenatal weight gain

 - Child growth and development and other nutrition related health issues

 To access nutrition education online, go to the WIC Health website.